High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Numerical experiments

 \section{Numerical experiments}

-To gain additional insights, we consider a problem which is only slightly more complicated than the setup in Example~\ref{ex:Example1} but provides and reinforces some fundamental insights\footnote{All experiments are carried out in Python using a standard notebook.
-Additional numerical evaluations, including a larger problem, are provided in Appendix~\ref{appSection:MoreNumerics}.
-The code for the numerical example can be accessed at: \url{https://github.com/col-tasas/2025-high-effort-low-gain}}.
-Specifically, we consider the set $\SSet = \{(A_*, B_*), (A_1, B_*), (A_2, B_*), (A_3, B_*)\}$ with $B_*^\top = $
+In this section, we provide two numerical evaluations that showcase when active learning is beneficial and when its benefits are significantly smaller.\footnote{All experiments are carried out in Python using a standard notebook.
+The code for the numerical example can be accessed at: \url{https://github.com/col-tasas/2025-high-effort-low-gain} } First, we consider an example where $\vert \SSet \vert$ is small and exhibits structure.
+In a second example, we consider the case where $\SSet$ is larger and generated randomly.
+While in the first case, active learning provides significant benefits in terms of identification speed, these benefits are significantly smaller in the second case. \\ \emph{Active learning can be high gain:} Consider the set $\SSet = \{(A_*, B_*), (A_1, B_*), (A_2, B_*), (A_3, B_*)\}$ with $B_*^\top = $ and

-The noise variance and input power are given by $\Sigma_w = I_{n_x}$ and $\gamma_u = 1$, respectively.
-For the numerical evaluation, we consider Algorithm~\ref{alg:ID} where the excitation input is computed using Algorithm~\ref{alg:inputDesign} with $\rho_k \equiv 0$ and $\eta = 0.01$, and compare it to the following data collection strategies used with Algorithm~\ref{alg:ID}: 1) Algorithm~\ref{alg:inputDesign} with oracle knowledge (in each episode \eqref{eq:runningOptU} is solved using $\theta_*$), 2) the optimization criterion in \cite{wagenmaker2020active} with oracle knowledge, 3) Oracle optimal excitation for the considered data length (fully offline), and 4) $u(t)\simiid\N(0, \frac12 I_{n_u})$.
-We conduct 100 Monte Carlo simulations with 5 episodes and an episode length of $15$ time steps.
+The noise covariance and input power are given by $\Sigma_w = I_{n_x}$ and $\gamma_u = 1$, respectively.
+For the numerical evaluation, we consider Alg.~\ref{alg:ID} where the excitation input is computed using Alg.~\ref{alg:inputDesign} with $\rho_k \equiv 0$ and $\eta = 0.01$, and compare it to the following data collection strategies used with Alg.~\ref{alg:ID}: 1) Alg.~\ref{alg:inputDesign} with oracle knowledge (in each epoch \eqref{eq:runningOptU} is solved using $\theta_*$), 2) the optimization criterion proposed by \cite{wagenmaker2020active} with oracle knowledge, 3) $u(t)\simiid\N(0, \frac12 I_{n_u})$, and 4) optimal oracle excitation for the considered data length (fully offline).
+We conduct 100 Monte Carlo simulations with 5 epochs and an epoch length of $15$ time steps.
+In Figure~\ref{fig:numerics1} we display the mean and $\frac{\sigma}{2}$-band of the likelihood of $\theta_*$ given the data over the epochs for the different data collection procedures.
+We investigate the likelihood since it is directly linked to the termination criterion of Alg.~\ref{alg:ID} and provides more insights than the termination times.
+It is easy to see that the optimal oracle excitation performs best.
+To see why this is the case, note that the uncertainty in $\SSet$ is structured and only affects particular directions in the state space.
+Hence, according to the theoretical insights presented in the previous sections, this setting admits large benefits of active learning.
+Consequently, isotropic Gaussian excitations perform significantly worse compared to all other input sequences.
+While the active learning criterion by~\cite{wagenmaker2020active}, which does not account for the finite hypothesis class, outperforms isotropic Gaussian excitations, it falls short of the criterion presented in this work even when using oracle knowledge.
+This highlights the importance of leveraging knowledge of the finite hypothesis class in input design, when it is available.\\